Top 5 Best Blood Pressure Monitors

 Fit

-A cuff that fits properly is the most important consideration when choosing a blood pressure home monitor.
+The most important consideration when choosing a blood pressure home monitor is a cuff that fits properly.
 If the cuff doesn’t fit, it won’t provide accurate measurements.
-Wrist monitors are generally the easiest for most people to find a good fit, followed by forearm monitors, then upper arm versions.
-If you are in doubt, ask your health care provider what kind and size you should purchase.
+Wrist monitors are generally the easiest for most people to find a good fit, followed by forearm monitors and upper arm versions.
+If you are in doubt, ask your healthcare provider what kind and size you should purchase.

-A monitor that is user friendly is more likely to be used, and used correctly.
-It should also fit into your daily routine, so it needs to be convenient to keep close by, easy to put on, simple to read, and it shouldn’t take too much time to tell you what you need to know.
-Storing readings in memory is a valuable tool for tracking, so being able to call up previous readings for an instant comparison over time is helpful to monitor trends.
+A user-friendly monitor is more likely to be used and used correctly.
+It should also fit into your daily routine, so it needs to be convenient to keep close by, easy to put on, and simple to read.
+It shouldn’t take too much time to tell you what you need to know.
+Storing readings in memory is a valuable tool for tracking, so being able to call up previous readings for an instant comparison over time is helpful for monitoring trends.

 Accuracy

-An accurate home blood pressure monitor is necessary to make sure you’re getting valid readings.
-If you question the accuracy of your blood pressure monitor, bring it with you to the doctor and have it validated against the one in your health care provider’s office.
+An accurate home blood pressure monitor is necessary to ensure valid readings.
+If you question the accuracy of your blood pressure monitor, bring it to the doctor and have it validated against the one in your health care provider’s office.

 View Product